- Tour the incredibly biodiverse Tortuguero National Park by boat

 Following the full day, the evening is at your leisure for some relaxation back at the hotel.

-Day 8: Transfer to Monteverde and plantation tour
+Day 8: Transfer to Monteverde & Plantation Tour

-Next, experience the process of making liquor with the sugarcane, known traditionally as guaro.
-To finish, indulge in a freshly brewed, fragrant cup of the local coffee.
+Next, experience the process of making liquor with sugar cane, known traditionally as guaro.
+To finish, indulge in a freshly brewed, fragrant cup of local coffee.

-Day 9: Monteverde Cloud Forest Reserve tour and ziplining excursion
+Day 9: Monteverde Cloud Forest Reserve Tour & Ziplining Excursion

-You will hike part of the 7.5 miles of trails that are in this private reserve of cloud forest while your guide explains how animals and plants coexist in this type of ecosystem.
-If you are lucky, you may spot a quetzal, a trogon, or even the noisy bellbird.
+You will hike part of the 7.5 miles (12 km) of trails that are in this private reserve of cloud forest while your guide explains how animals and plants coexist in this type of ecosystem.
+If you are lucky, you may spot a quetzal, a trogon, or even a noisy bellbird.

 In the afternoon, head out to tackle one of the most popular activities in Costa Rica—the canopy tour, or ziplining, as it's called locally.
 It consists of gliding between trees and mountains via wires and a harness specially designed for the movements.
 While you "fly" through the dense cloud forest, see and feel all the natural activity occurring within the treetops.
 Birds, insects, and some other mammals are easy to see with the help of your guides.
 Don't forget your camera, so you can capture the amazing views of the cloud forest on your own.

-Day 10: Crocodile safari tour and transfer to Manuel Antonio Beach
+Day 10: Crocodile Safari Tour & Transfer to Manuel Antonio Beach

 Today, after breakfast, head to the Central Pacific area of Costa Rica.

-After the tour, continue toward Manuel Antonio Beach, which is just south of Quepos on the Pacific Coast, 82 miles from San José.
+After the tour, continue toward Manuel Antonio Beach, which is just south of Quepos on the Pacific Coast, 82 miles (132 km) from San José.
 The area is popular thanks to the expansive, white-sand beaches that are backed by an evergreen forest that grows right up to the high-tide line.
 The principal habitats are primary forests, secondary forests, mangrove swamps, lagoons, and beach vegetation.
 There is quite a varied fauna, with 109 species of mammals and 184 species of birds.
-The namesake national park includes 12 little islands just off the coast; these are often visited by a number of dolphins and, at times, migrating whales can be observed from the beach.
+The namesake national park includes 12 little islands just off the coast; a number of dolphins often visit these, and, at times, migrating whales can be observed from the beach.

 The area itself is full of luxury and high-end properties, along with exclusive restaurants with excellent cuisine, where you can sit and admire the ocean and spectacular sunsets.